19 top European summer festivals in August

 Here’s how it works: festival goers buy a beer glass with a strap holder to be used for the next three days.
 They then walk along a 2.2km stretch to sample over 2,000 beer varieties from over 300 breweries worldwide.
 All this drinking fare is accompanied by traditional German music, which only adds to that fun folk festival atmosphere.

-Book flights to Berlin
+Browse flights to Berlin

 Ready to fly?
 Check out the best flight deals to Europe this summer